OV111/Login_Form_FullStack/README.md

  - ❗ Displays error messages under each invalid input
  - 🔒 Submit button is disabled until all fields are valid
  - 💾 localStorage is used to persist user input even on refresh
+ - 📂 Data is stored in a JSON file for easy access(then will be hashed)

  * 🧪 Validation Logic
     - Email: Must be a valid email format